Graduate Program Overview

 The graduate music program at Austin Peay offers individualized programs, personalized mentoring by nationally-recognized faculty, and small classes that allow for exceptional learning opportunities.
 Our goal is to help you achieve your professional goals as you take the next steps towards your career or additional study at the doctoral level.

 In addition to graduate degrees in music, the department offers a non-degree granting graduate performance certificate.
 Additional information is available on the Performance Certificate page.

 (32-33 semester hours)

-The Department of Music offers Master of Music concentrations in performance, music education, (including an initial-licensure option for students seeking a teacher license), and conducting.
+The Department of Music offers Master of Music concentrations in performance, music education, (including an initial-licensure option for students seeking a teacher license), collaborative piano, and conducting.
 The Music Education curriculum is offered on campus for traditional students, and as a low-residency option where students can complete a majority of the courses online, with a six-hour summer residency.

 Visit the graduate catalog for course requirements in each concentration.

 - Music Education Concentration (Initial Licensure)

 - Choral Conducting Concentration